-Acupuncture and Massage College opened in 1983 as the first acupuncture school in Florida.
+Acupuncture and Massage College in Miami, FL opened in 1983 as the first acupuncture school in Florida.
 For more than 30 years, we have seen countless graduates make positive changes in their personal and professional lives.

 Our students have included everyone from Hall of Fame NFL players, former blue collar workers who got hurt on the job and turned to Oriental Medicine for healing before deciding to make their new profession, to Western medical professionals, especially nurses, who realized that their system of medicine was missing something important, which was found in Oriental Medicine.